 This VA- funded program provides critical services and short-term financial support to help prevent and end veteran homelessness.
 Move-in assistance, eviction prevention, housing location assistance, and a host of ancillary services are all designed to reduce the incidence of homelessness and are available for single veterans and veteran families.

 We continually work to improve our programs to meet the needs of the women who have served.
-In recent years, we have launched new initiatives to provide women with the specific services and support they need, including women-veteran specific workshops, networking events and referrals to services in the community and within Swords to Plowshares continuum of care.
+In recent years, we have launched new initiatives to provide women with the specific services and support they need with referrals to services in the community and within Swords to Plowshares continuum of care.

 Our policy department, known as the Institute for Veteran Policy (IVP), works to ensure that all veterans have the services and support they need.
 In addition to our advocacy work, IVP delivers cultural competency training, Combat to Community, to educate partners in the community about the unique issues veterans face.
 To date, we have delivered free training to more than 3,000 professionals – police, first responders, clinicians, service providers, attorneys and employers.